History of the Dallas Cowboys: 2003

 However, Jones proved them wrong in 2003 by luring Bill Parcells out of retirement to coach the Cowboys.
 The Cowboys became the surprise team of the 2003 season, posting a 10-6 record and a playoff berth by leading the NFL in sacks, turnovers and having the best overall defense in the NFL.
-However, they lost to the eventual conference champion Carolina Panthers in the wild-card round, 29–10.
+However, they lost to the eventual NFC champion Carolina Panthers in the wild-card round, 29–10.

 2004

 The 2004 season was one of turmoil.
 Injuries and persistent penalty problems plagued the Cowboys, who were shaken early in training camp when starting quarterback Quincy Carter was suddenly released, allegedly for drug use.
 40-year-old veteran Vinny Testaverde, recently brought in by former coach Parcells to be the back-up, became the starter.
 They had only a 3-5 record at midseason, but injured rookie running back Julius Jones returned in late November, and in consecutive games logged two of the best single-game performances in franchise history.
 Dallas went 1-3 down the stretch, though, finishing the season 6-10.

 In November 2004, a vote was passed by the City of Arlington in Tarrant County to build a new stadium adjacent to the existing Ameriquest Field in Arlington.
 The team began playing at the new site in 2009 after 38 years playing in the city of Irving, and 49 years in Dallas County.